Reader (liturgy): Methodist Churches

-Eastern liturgical rites
+Eastern Christianity

 The tonsuring of readers in a seminary by a Russian Orthodox bishop.
 The readers being ordained are wearing the short phelon (in white).

-In the Eastern Orthodox Church and in the Eastern Catholic Churches of Byzantine tradition, the reader (in Greek, Ἀναγνώστης Anagnostis; in Church Slavonic, чтец chtets) is the second highest of the minor orders of clergy.
+In the Eastern Orthodox Church, Eastern Lutheran Churches, and in the Eastern Catholic Churches of Byzantine tradition, the reader (in Greek, Ἀναγνώστης Anagnostis; in Church Slavonic, чтец chtets) is the second highest of the minor orders of clergy.
 This order is higher than the doorkeeper (now largely obsolete) and lower than the subdeacon.

 Immediately before ordination as a reader, the candidate is tonsured as a sign of his submission and obedience upon entry into the clerical state.
 It is a separate act from ordination.
 The tonsure is performed only once, immediately prior to the actual ordination of a reader, which the ordination rite refers to as "the first degree of priesthood".
 However, it is not the means whereby a person becomes a reader.
 Readers, like subdeacons, are ordained by Cheirothesia—literally, "to place hands"—whereas Cheirotonia—"to stretch out the hands"—is practised at the ordination of the higher clergy: bishops, priests and deacons.